-After soaking, rinse beans and remove any loose skins.
+COOKING BEANS AND PEAS - After soaking, rinse beans and remove any loose skins.
 Place beans in pressure canner.
 Add fresh water to just cover the beans and add 1 tablespoon vegetable oil.
 Close cover securely.
-Place pressure regulator on vent pipe and cook at 15 pounds pressure according to the times in the timetable on page 29.
-For more firm beans for salads and side dishes, and when cooking less than 2 cups of beans or peas, use the shorter time.
+Place pressure regulator on vent pipe and cook at 15 pounds pressure according to the times in the chart below.
+For more firm beans for salads and side dishes and when cooking less than 2 cups of beans or peas, use the shorter time.
 For soups and stews, use the longer time.
 After cooking is complete, allow pressure to drop of its own accord.